perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 7 - Planning and Deploying Public Key Infrastructure.md

 ## Certificate Authority
 > An entity that issues digital certificates to other parties

-- Root CA can issue certificates to SubOrdinate, Immediate or Issuing CAs
+- Root CA can issue certificates to Subordinate, Immediate or Issuing CAs
 - Issuing CAs can issue certificates to users or clients

 ### Certificate Authority Hierarchies and Roles